alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-8-hanging-photos-of-the-deceased.md

 source: "Fatwas of the Permanent Committee of KSA no.5088-5"
 category: [bidah, funerals]
 hijri: Dhul-Qa'dah 7, 1441
-excerpt: It is impermissible to hang pictures of animate objects at home or elsewhere; whether they are living or dead people, and whether as memories or otherwise.
+summary: It is impermissible to hang pictures of animate objects at home or elsewhere; whether they are living or dead people, and whether as memories or otherwise.
 shyakhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Razzaq al-Afify